joeljos/cisco-fso-labs/README.md

   Then paste the URL into a browser and login if requested (it may transfer the token automatically)

-9. set the pipeline and keep the pipeline suffix name the same as your lab name and your branch name for consistency, example:
+9. Set the pipeline and keep the pipeline suffix name the same as your lab name and your branch name for consistency, example:
 ```
 fly -t ci set-pipeline -c pipeline-your_branch_name_here.yml -p cisco-your_branch_name_here -l /path_to_the params_directory/params/params-instructor.yml
 fly -t ci unpause-pipeline -p cisco-instructor